 Who Answers for the Government?
-Institutional Reform and Ministerial Accountability in Japan
+Bureaucrats, Ministers, and Responsible Parties

-A key feature of parliamentary democracy is government accountability vis-à-vis the legislature, but the question of who speaks for the government — cabinet ministers or unelected bureaucrats, and the institutional underpinnings of this decision — has received scant attention.
-We investigate this question with the case of Japan, using new data covering millions of committee speeches from 1947 to 2016.
-We document how a party-strengthening electoral system reform in 1994 led to a shift in patterns of behavior related to government accountability: speeches by bureaucrats decreased, speeches by ministers increased, and discursive accountability between ministers and opposition legislators increased.
-Subsequent administrative reforms expanding junior ministerial roles and placing explicit limits on bureaucratic participation reinforced the effects.
-These findings shed new light on the institutional underpinnings of ministerial accountability in general, as well as its progressive development in Japan.
+A key feature of parliamentary democracy is government accountability vis-à-vis the legislature, but the important question of who speaks for the government—cabinet ministers or unelected bureaucrats, and the institutional underpinnings of this behavior—receives scant attention in the existing literature.
+We investigate this question with the case of Japan, and data on more than 4 million committee speeches spanning distinct electoral and legislative institutional environments.
+We document how a party-strengthening electoral system reform in 1994 facilitated a dramatic shift in the nature of government accountability to parliamentary committees: speeches by ministers increased, speeches by bureaucrats decreased, and discursive accountability between ministers and opposition legislators increased.
+Subsequent legislative reforms expanding junior ministerial roles and placing explicit limits on bureaucratic participation further reinforced the effects.
+These findings shed new light on the institutional foundations of responsible party government in general, as well as its progressive development in Japan.

-Keywords: ministerial accountability, legislative speech, committees, electoral system reform, Japan
+Keywords: ministerial accountability, responsible party government, legislative speech, electoral systems, Japan

 JEL Classification: D02, D71, D72 D73